 It is the parent's responsibility to provide current phone numbers and addresses for all of the people included on the emergency contact list.
-Only the individual(s) who originally signed the Participant Information Form may make changes.
-The originator can revise the participant form anytime a change is necessary- initialing changes and indicating the date the change was made.
+Only the individual(s) who originally signed and submitted the Participant Information Form may make changes.
+The originator can revise the Participant Information Form anytime a change is necessary by submitting an updated Participant Information Form.
+Forms are required to be updated annually beginning in January each year with a head shot picture of your child.
 We will not release a child to any person that is not listed on the Participant Information Form.
 A photo I.D. is required for anyone who picks your child up from camp, including yourself each day.